Alexey-Pereverzev/training_app/README.md

 # Training Management System

-This is a modular Java 21 application built using **pure Spring Core (without Spring Boot) and Hibernate**.
-It manages trainees, trainers, and training sessions in memory using Spring dependency injection, annotations, and in-memory storage.
+This is a modular Java 21 application built using **Spring Boot**.
+It manages trainees, trainers, and training sessions using Spring dependency injection, annotations, and PostgreSQL database.

 ## Features